 It won’t surprise you to hear me say it, but the key to your photo-ready makeup look is all about the skin!
 Skin is the hardest thing to manage for photos because natural, glowing skin looks great in real life but powdered matte skin often photographs better.
 As always you need to start with prep.

 Thoroughly cleanse and moisturise your skin before applying your makeup to give yourself a healthy base that’s free from dry skin, which can be a problem for photographs.
-Next, mix your usual foundation with a drop of Max Factor Miracle Glow Universal Highlighter and apply all over for a slightly dewy, luminous skin finish.
+Next, mix your usual foundation with a drop of highlighter and apply all over for a slightly dewy, luminous skin finish.
 A light contour looks great in pictures, while some cheek colour, whether a sweep of natural bronze or a rosy blush, is a must.

 For day-to-day makeup I try not to mask a little shine, but if you’re expecting to take a lot of pictures, use a translucent powder and sweep across your forehead, nose and chin to give a matte finish that will look good in photos.